metio/terraform-provider-k8s/docs/data-sources/karpenter_k8s_aws_ec2_node_class_v1_manifest.md

 - `volume_size` (String) VolumeSize in 'Gi', 'G', 'Ti', or 'T'.
 You must specify either a snapshot ID ora volume size.
 The following are the supported volumes sizes for each volumetype:   * gp2 and gp3: 1-16,384   * io1 and io2: 4-16,384   * st1 and sc1: 125-16,384   * standard: 1-1,024
 - `volume_type` (String) VolumeType of the block device.For more information, see Amazon EBS volume types (https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSVolumeTypes.html)in the Amazon Elastic Compute Cloud User Guide.

+<a id="nestedatt--spec--kubelet"></a>
+### Nested Schema for `spec.kubelet`

+Optional:

+- `cluster_dns` (List of String) clusterDNS is a list of IP addresses for the cluster DNS server.Note that not all providers may use all addresses.
+- `cpu_cfs_quota` (Boolean) CPUCFSQuota enables CPU CFS quota enforcement for containers that specify CPU limits.
+- `eviction_hard` (Map of String) EvictionHard is the map of signal names to quantities that define hard eviction thresholds
+- `eviction_max_pod_grace_period` (Number) EvictionMaxPodGracePeriod is the maximum allowed grace period (in seconds) to use when terminating pods inresponse to soft eviction thresholds being met.
+- `eviction_soft` (Map of String) EvictionSoft is the map of signal names to quantities that define soft eviction thresholds
+- `eviction_soft_grace_period` (Map of String) EvictionSoftGracePeriod is the map of signal names to quantities that define grace periods for each eviction signal
+- `image_gc_high_threshold_percent` (Number) ImageGCHighThresholdPercent is the percent of disk usage after which imagegarbage collection is always run.
+The percent is calculated by dividing thisfield value by 100, so this field must be between 0 and 100, inclusive.When specified, the value must be greater than ImageGCLowThresholdPercent.
+- `image_gc_low_threshold_percent` (Number) ImageGCLowThresholdPercent is the percent of disk usage before which imagegarbage collection is never run.
+Lowest disk usage to garbage collect to.The percent is calculated by dividing this field value by 100,so the field value must be between 0 and 100, inclusive.When specified, the value must be less than imageGCHighThresholdPercent
+- `kube_reserved` (Map of String) KubeReserved contains resources reserved for Kubernetes system components.
+- `max_pods` (Number) MaxPods is an override for the maximum number of pods that can run ona worker node instance.
+- `pods_per_core` (Number) PodsPerCore is an override for the number of pods that can run on a worker nodeinstance based on the number of cpu cores.
+This value cannot exceed MaxPods, so, ifMaxPods is a lower value, that value will be used.
+- `system_reserved` (Map of String) SystemReserved contains resources reserved for OS system daemons and kernel memory.

 <a id="nestedatt--spec--metadata_options"></a>